Can a Mississippi county make all employees take their paychecks by direct deposit?

 Q: Can the chancery clerk issue payroll without prior board approval each cycle?

-A: § 19-13-31(2) lets the board, by order spread on its minutes, authorize the chancery clerk to issue pay certificates for salaries without prior approval each cycle, provided salary amounts have been set by the board's prior order or by the current fiscal year budget.
+A: § 19-13-31(2) lets the board, by order entered on its minutes, authorize the chancery clerk to issue pay certificates for salaries without prior approval each cycle, provided the salary amount has already been set by a board order on the minutes or in the current fiscal year budget.
 That is a different question from whether direct deposit can be required.

 Q: Why does the Uniform Electronic Transactions Act matter here?